ipchelsea/ipchelsea/README.md

 ***My Life Philosophy.*** Results is the compound interest of 1) Consistent effort in a focused direction.
 2) Constant incremental progress.
 3) Long term gratification.
 4) Always treat people with respect.

+"Do the best you can until you know better.
+Then when you know better, do better.” — Maya Angelou

 ### Skills 💭

 | Technical  |  |